When I tell people that I blog, the most common response (other than slow blinking) is, “okay… how do you make money doing that?”

 While earning a living from display ads back then was a bit more common, that idea of getting paid to hand out information for free was a bit of a rainbows and unicorns delusion, and while I do earn a fair amount from the ads you see in the sidebar of my blog (assuming you’re on a desktop computer where you can see the sidebar!), it’s nowhere near a full-time income, unfortunately.

 Here’s the real way I make a full-time income from home:

 Creating My Own Products

-Whenever there’s a product I think my readers will like, I link to it, using an affiliate link if possible.
-An affiliate link simply means that the owner of that products – whether it’s amazon or Target, or anything else, can tell who sent the buyer to their website, and if they buy, I get a small commission from the sale.
-With Amazon, the commission is fairly small – usually about 8%, but with some products, the commission can be as much as 50%, or even higher in exceptional cases.
-It’s pretty nice, because I get to make finding an ingredient for a recipe, or a resource for say, photography easy to access, and also earn a bit of money doing it.
+Whenever there’s a product I think my readers will like, I link to it using an affiliate link if possible.
+An affiliate link simply means that the owner of that product – whether it’s amazon or Target, or anything else, can tell who sent the buyer to their website, and if they buy, I get a small commission from the sale.
+With Amazon, the commission is fairly small – usually about 8%, but with some products, the commission can be as much as 50% or even higher in exceptional cases.
+It’s pretty nice because I get to make finding an ingredient for a recipe or a resource for, say, photography easy to access, and also earn a bit of money doing it.

-I have a bit of a love-hate relationship with sponsored posts, because readers sometimes see them as “selling out”, but since I do a lot of recipes, it’s awesome when a company wants to sponsor one of the ingredients I’m using!
-For instance, I would have made these Healthy Chocolate Chip Cookie Dough Bites regardless of whether an ingredient was sponsored, but I was able to get paid to add a few lines for Pulse’s USA’s agenda to get people to eat more beans.
+I have a bit of a love-hate relationship with sponsored posts because readers sometimes see them as “selling out,” but since I do a lot of recipes, it’s awesome when a company wants to sponsor one of the ingredients I’m using!
+For instance, I would have made this Healthy Chocolate Chip Cookie Dough Bites regardless of whether an ingredient was sponsored, but I was able to get paid to add a few lines for Pulse’s USA’s agenda to get people to eat more beans.